 Any student who earns two or more F's at the end of the first semester will be placed on academic probation for a set length of time.
 Additionally, students with excessive absences (as outlined below) will face Academic Probation.
-This situation will require a conference with the Divisional Director.
-Specific terms of the probation, including duration and strategies for improvement, will be outlined in the conference.
+This situation will require a parental conference with the Divisional Director.
+Specific terms of the probation, including duration, loss of specific privileges, and strategies for improvement, will be outlined in the conference.